Academic Petition Process

 3. If you receive financial aid or veterans benefits, discuss the impact of your withdrawal on your eligibility for the assistance received.

 a) Students receiving financial aid or military-related funding should speak with departmental staff members in the Military Family Education Center or with an enrollment specialist in the Welcome Center to have an understanding how it may impact their current financial aid, or future financial aid.

-b) Students requesting classes to be withdrawn from their academic transcripts may be required to return their financial aid refund amount for that semester.
+b) Students requesting to be withdrawn from classes may be required to return their financial aid refund amount for that semester.

-4. If the withdrawal is approved, the class(es) will be removed without record from the student’s transcript.
+4. If the withdrawal is approved, the student will receive a W on the transcript for all courses approved.

-For more information, or assistance in initiating this process, contact the office of student affairs (937) 512-2291
+For more information, or assistance in initiating this process, contact the office Student Affairs (937) 512-2291